 So, I did.

-More than 10,000 reviewers rated the gloves four or five stars.
-There's a video of someone trying to cut a finger off with a chef's knife while wearing them.
+There's even a video of someone trying to cut a finger off with a chef's knife while wearing them (Seriously, you need to watch it.
+It's insane.).
 Plus, the $11 price was a lot cheaper than a potential urgent care bill.
 I was sold.

 Using the online size guide, I measured my palm and ordered a medium, though I wish I had ordered the small for a snugger fit.
 The ends of the fingertips bunched up a bit, but the gloves were still usable.

 The gloves feel lightweight and breathable since they're made from machine-washable polyethylene, fiberglass and spandex.

 First, I tried them out on my old foe: the acorn squash.
 I'd avoided cutting this gourd since last fall, when my knife gashed my hand while slicing into its round, smooth surface.

 Wearing the gloves gave me just enough confidence to try again.
 I quickly halved the squash without a scratch.
 Victory!